WatWowMap/MapJS/docs/configuration/images.md

 # Images

 !!! warning
-    This page is a work in progress.
-As it stands the ICONS scheme has not been widely adopted by the mapping community.
-MapJS currently supports the Pokémon file name structure is complete.
+    This page should be considered a work in progress.
+As it stands, the ICONS scheme has not been widely adopted by the mapping community.
+MapJS currently **only** supports the Pokémon filename structure.

 Images for this project use the ICONS "Intermapping Cooperative Object Naming Standard" naming scheme.
 This specific file naming scheme allows for advanced features like